SignPath/website/docs/documentation/signing-containers/cosign.md

 ## Advantages of using SignPath for Cosign

-While this works well for individual developers, organizations often have differen requirements, including
+While this works well for individual developers, organizations often have different requirements, including

 * Control issuing of certificates and key management
 * Using automated CI/CD build system that do not support 3rd party OICD authentication